Luke Gullickson creates musical maps and labyrinths inspired by place and landscape.

 His latest album, a collaboration with violist Doyle Armbrust, is called Open. ("It's a stunner." — Peter Margasak, Chicago Reader)

-Luke plays piano and guitar with the infamous Grant Wallace Band (“spidery original bluegrass” -– New York Times).
-The group recently released their first EP, Four Songs.
-They're also especially proud of their music videos (#1, #2) with animator Alex Mitchell and the maritime mini-musical, Fo'c’s'le, they made with members of Ensemble Dal Niente.
-In 2015-16 they are creating a dramatic song cycle in collaboration with Houston Grand Opera.
+Luke plays piano and guitar with the infamous Grant Wallace Band (“spidery original bluegrass” — Steve Smith, New York Times).
+The group recently released their long-gestating debut LP, Axle of the World (with Rabbit).
+They've also made two music videos (#1, #2) with animator Alex Mitchell and a maritime mini-musical, Fo'c’s'le, with members of Ensemble Dal Niente.
+In 2015-16 they are creating a song cycle in collaboration with Houston Grand Opera.

-From 2009-2014 Luke released several collections of peripatetic avant-troubadour songs under the name Golconda.
-In April 2014 he released To Evening Lands, the first solo album under his own name, featuring violin and vocals by Ellen McSweeney ("charmingly mysterious songs" — Will Robin, Bandcamp).
+Luke has been responsible for several collections of peripatetic avant-troubadour songs released under the name Golconda.
+In 2014 he made To Evening Lands, the first solo album under his own name, with violin and vocals by Ellen McSweeney ("charmingly mysterious songs" — Will Robin, Bandcamp).